galette-community/plugin-legalnotices/documentation.md

    * `marketing`
    * `advertising`

-3. Finally, you need to add in your custom template file the actual code provided by the service, *but with minor changes* to the attributes of the `script` tag (for more explanations, read the second part of the [Getting Started](https://klaro.org/docs/getting-started) chapter in the documentation of the CMP) :
+3. Finally, you need to add in your custom template file the actual code provided by the service, *but with minor changes* to the attributes of the `script` tag (for more explanations, read the second part of the [Getting Started](https://klaro.org/docs/getting-started) chapter in the documentation of the CMP).

+   Example :

    ```
    <script type="text/plain" data-type="application/javascript" data-src="https://YOUR_MATOMO_URL" data-name="matomo"></script>